-Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
+Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
 Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Albany, Schenactedy and Troy region.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-These skills can make a lasting impact in the classroom, in college and in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Albany, Schenactedy and Troy region can help set your child on the path to success.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Find out how our tutoring experts in the Albany, Schenactedy and Troy region can help your son or daughter achieve goals and conquer any workload.

 We Can Help With All Kinds of Study Skills, Including: